dericko/react-minesweeper/README.md

 A minesweeper application built using react/redux.

-To play:
+## To run:
 ```
 yarn start
 ```

+## To play:

-Directions: click cells to reveal bomb/clear/hint.
+Click cells to reveal bomb/clear/hint.
 Right click to flag.

 How to win: place a flag on every bomb
 How to lose: click on a bomb